Michelle Grabner: Writing

-Her reviews are regularly published in X-tra and Artforum.
+Her reviews are regularly published in X-tra, New City.and Artforum.
 In 2010, Mary Jane Jacob and Grabner co-edited THE STUDIO READER, published by the University of Chicago Press.
 In 2018, Grabner edited An American City: Front International, a two-volume exhibition catalog published by the Cleveland Museum of Art.

 The Suburban and The Poor Farm

-With her husband Brad Killam, she founded The Suburban in Oak Park, Illinois in 1999 which hosted a range of international contemporary art.
-In 2015, The Suburban began programming exhibitions in Milwaukee’s Walker’s Point neighborhood.
+With her husband Brad Killam, she founded The Suburban in Oak Park, Illinois in 1999 as a project space that honors the tradition of artist directed programs.
+The space hosted a range of international contemporary art.
+In 2015, The Suburban began programming exhibitions in Milwaukee's Walker's Point neighborhood.

 In 2009 Grabner and Killam opened The Poor Farm in rural Waupaca County, Wisconsin.
 The Poor Farm is dedicated to annual historical and contemporary exhibitions, lectures, performances, publications, screenings and alternative educational programs.
+Since 2018, the Poor Farm is committed to hosting a long-term research residency called Living Within the Play, exploring the contingent nature of hosting and gathering, the fleeting and the reverberating, particular to the moment of temporary, intentional assembly.